 After over 50 years since it first appeared on the air, "The Price Is Right" is the oldest (and definitely the highest-rated) of all daytime television game shows, and one of the few game shows to have survived a time when daytime TV was dominated by talk shows and soap operas.

 The show was hosted by Bob Barker (whose hair wasn't gray when the show started...) until June of 2007, when the 83-year-old host finally decided to retire after 35 years as host.

 But the show will go on, with a new host: Drew Carey.

 It's also the only game show where you don't have to run a gauntlet of difficult tests, practice sessions and interviews to become a contestant.
 You just get a free ticket, show up at the studio and take your chances!
-And you can win a lot on this show - one woman won two cars worth over $88,000 back in 1992.
+And you can win a lot on this show - one man won $262,000 back in 2018.